“Honor the Space Between No Longer and Not Yet.”

 You two just had a fight.
 The first thing you should do is call a divorce lawyer!

 Wrong.
 You should never call an attorney in your heightened emotional state.
-First, the consult is rarely productive when you are angry and vengeful.
+First, the consult is rarely productive when you are angry, vengeful and self-victimizing.
 Productive consults should focus on education of the law and divorce options.
 Second, in your anger, you are extremely vulnerable to unscrupulous lawyers who may trick you into paying for expensive litigation you don’t need.

 - Is divorce the solution to my problems?